daattali/beautiful-jekyll/programming.md

 This year's digital schedule is coming soon!

-We encourage you to make an optional free Zoho account to bookmark events you'd like to attend, and **download a custom itinerary for offline access**.
-Additionally, attendees with smartphones may wish to download the free "Zoho Backstage for Attendees" app from their app store of choice.

-Note that our event will not initially appear in the app's search results when downloaded.
-To access our schedule via the Zoho Backstage app, first download the app on your smart device then click the link to the schedule at the top of this page.
-The schedule should then open in the Zoho Backstage app, and be available for the remainder of the event.

 ### Is there a fursuit parade this year?

 In an effort to protect our attendees and prevent the spread of Covid-19, we will not be having a fursuit parade this year.
 Instead, please work with our staff photographers to arrange a photo-shoot.
 Further details on times and locations will be added to the schedule soon.